 It’s an isolated area of subtropical forest and huge mountains and serves up some truly spectacular roads.

 Home to endangered species such as the Spectacled Bear, and the Andean Condor, bromeliads and orchids abound around this little explored region and we will picnic at the ancient stone of Saywite, an intriguing secluded Inca sacred site, in lovely surroundings.

-The route then takes us on dirt/mud roads via Piramide Sondor, and its remarkable views, along Lake Pacucha, to simple hotel accommodation in the small town of Andahuaylas.
+The route then takes us on spectacular tracks at over 3500m via Piramide Sondor, and its remarkable views, along Lake Pacucha, to simple hotel accommodation in the small town of Andahuaylas.

 Day 10 (Andahuaylas - Ayacucho)

 We pass through Andean Indian villages located on the windswept plains with breathtaking views overlooking the snow-capped peaks beyond.
 Locals still go about their business in traditional dress and frequently travel by horseback.